-13.27.090 Coordination with the Missoula Valley Water Quality District and Other Missoula Valley MS4 Agencies Neighboring MS4s
+13.27.090 Coordination with the Missoula Valley Water Quality District and Neighboring MS4s

-The City may coordinate storm water-related management activities with the Missoula Valley Water Quality District and other Missoula Valley MS4 agencies neighboring MS4s, in order to make attempt to seek the best use of resources and finances for the purpose of meeting all Missoula MPDES Storm Water the City's MS4 Permit discharge requirements.
+The City may coordinate storm water-related management activities with the Missoula Valley Water Quality District and neighboring MS4s, in order to attempt to seek the best use of resources and finances for the purpose of meeting all the City's MS4 Permit requirements.
 Coordination may include pooling resources, forming interlocal agreements, and entering into contractual agreements with other agencies where applicable.